satish-shrestha-4u/Eniac_Magist_Business_Analysis_Project/README.md

 Eniac should start with a limited product selection, test demand for tech-related products, monitor delivery performance, and evaluate whether Magist can support Eniac’s premium brand positioning before scaling further.

+The final recommendation is a “Conditional Yes.”
+Magist has strong potential for growth, especially in São Paulo.
+However, the analysis found delivery, infrastructure, and security concerns in wider Brazilian regions.
+A merger is recommended only if Eniac follows a structured three-phase plan to improve operations and protect its premium brand image.
 Project Goal

 This project demonstrates my ability to use SQL and Tableau for business analysis, interpret data from a business perspective, and communicate recommendations clearly.